awsdocs/amazon-ecs-developer-guide/doc_source/ECS_GetStarted_Fargate.md

 # Getting Started with Amazon ECS using Fargate<a name="ECS_GetStarted_Fargate"></a>

-Get started with Amazon Elastic Container Service \(Amazon ECS\) by creating a task definition that uses the Fargate launch type, scheduling tasks, and configuring a cluster in the Amazon ECS console\.
+Get started with Amazon Elastic Container Service \(Amazon ECS\) using the Fargate launch type by creating a task definition, scheduling tasks, and configuring a cluster in the Amazon ECS console\.

 In the Regions that support AWS Fargate, the Amazon ECS first\-run wizard guides you through the process of getting started with Amazon ECS using Fargate\.
 For more information, see [AWS Fargate on Amazon ECS](AWS_Fargate.md)\.
 The wizard gives you the option of creating a cluster and launching a sample web application\.
 If you already have a Docker image to launch in Amazon ECS, you can create a task definition with that image and use that for your cluster instead\.